piccoqun/monthly_sales_forecast/README.md

 The feature extracted data is produced in the folder 'data' as pkl files.
 If there are changes to original data, the two pickle files need to be deleted so that the code generates new feature extracted data.

+## Further Research
+* One may like to try adding past lag features for the training.
+* Plotting feature importance.
+* The model is tree based, so the scales shouldn't influence result too much.
+However, the empirical MSEs are very large, rescaling target values into smaller values leads to very small MSE.
+Why?